 Biography

-After a first postdoctoral fellowship in Chicago (Northwestern University), she joined McGill University for a second postdoctoral fellowship, then joined Prof. Stone's team as an associate researcher.
-There, she established new animal models and investigative methods to better understand low back pain linked to intervertebral disc degeneration.
-She also investigated the epigenetic changes associated with chronic pain and laid the foundations for her program on geriatric well-being.
-In 2021, she became a private consultant and then Scientific Director of the ABC (Animal Behavioural Characterisation) platform at McGill.
-In December 2024, she joined the Department of Veterinary Biomedicine at the Faculty of Veterinary Medicine (Université de Montréal) as Assistant Professor.
+Following a first postdoctoral fellowship at Northwestern University in Chicago, I joined McGill University for a second postdoctoral training and later became an associate researcher in Professor Stone’s team.
+Over nearly fifteen years, I developed new animal models and experimental approaches to better understand low back pain linked to intervertebral disc degeneration and epigenetic mechanisms associated with chronic pain, laying the foundations of my current research program on geriatric well-being.
+From 2021 to 2024, I worked as a private consultant and then as Scientific Director of the ABC (Animal Behavioural Characterisation) Platform at McGill University.